awsdocs/aws-cdk-guide/v2/troubleshooting.md

 \([back to list](#troubleshooting_top)\)<a name="troubleshooting_forbidden_null"></a>

 **When deploying my AWS CDK stack, I receive a `forbidden: null` message**
-You are deploying a stack that requires boostrap resources, but are using an IAM role or account that lacks permission to write to it\. \(The staging bucket is used when deploying stacks that contain assets or that synthesize an AWS CloudFormation template larger than 50K\.\) Use an account or role that has permission to perform the action `s3:*` against the bucket mentioned in the error message\.
+You are deploying a stack that requires bootstrap resources, but are using an IAM role or account that lacks permission to write to it\. \(The staging bucket is used when deploying stacks that contain assets or that synthesize an AWS CloudFormation template larger than 50K\.\) Use an account or role that has permission to perform the action `s3:*` against the bucket mentioned in the error message\.

 \([back to list](#troubleshooting_top)\)<a name="troubleshooting_app_required"></a>